If you find yourself overwhelmed at the sheer number of things you have to get done around the house, hiring a housekeeper can be a smart choice.

 4. Housekeepers offer reliable help

 Having a house cleaner come on a regular schedule can help you establish consistency in your life.
-Research has shown that regular routines can improve family stability, attention problems, and time management in the home.
+Research has shown that regular routines can improve family stability, attention problems, and time management in the home.4

-Also, according to a study by Tel Aviv University, predictable routines can provide calm and help reduce anxiety.
+Also, according to a study by Tel Aviv University,5 predictable routines can provide calm and help reduce anxiety.
 Creating a reliable house cleaning schedule with a trusted professional might bring these benefits into your home.

 Even if you have to take on extra hours at work or have a particularly hectic week, you can still rely on the fact that your home will be cleaned (and that you aren’t the one who has to do it).

-Nicola Rodriguez, a cleaning and organization expert based in the U.K. and the founder of Essex House Dolly, says that her clients have told her how much they appreciate her reliability.
+Rodriguez says that her clients have told her how much they appreciate her reliability.

 Rodriguez says one client told her, “You keep me sane knowing that after the weekend and my children go back to school, my house will be put back together again.”